🌼 Easy Easter Crafts for Kids That Are Fun and Mess-Friendly

 4. Set aside to dry completely — puffy paint needs time to set so it keeps its texture.

 A practical tip: place the paper on a tray or baking sheet to contain the mess and make cleanup easier.
+I’ve found that kids slow down naturally with this craft because they’re fascinated by how the paint holds its shape.

 🐰 Paper Plate Bunny Faces That Build Fine Motor Skills